 |Estimated Containment Date||Sunday October 01st, 2017 approx. 12:00 AM|

 Timber (grass and understory)

-Continue to hold, patrol and monitor.
+Continue to hold, patrol, monitor and rehab line.

 |Projected Incident Activity|

 12 Hours: Temperatures to warm through the week as an upper level ridge builds into the region.

 24 hours: Temperatures to warm through the week as an upper level ridge builds into the region.